php-school/learn-you-php/exercises/hello-world/problem/problem.md

 {{ cli }}

 {{ cloud }}

 Your first solution file is waiting for you, notice the `.php` extension in it's name.
-We'll execute your solution file for you when you hit `Run` or `Verify`.
+We'll execute your solution file for you when you press the `Run` or `Verify` buttons.

 {{ cloud }}

 You can write to the console from a PHP program with the following code: